 Japanese Family Crest – it is only for the Royal Family and the nobles in the western world, the family crest.
 However, in Japan, every family has its own crest which is called Kamon in Japanese.
-Its design is unique, sophisticated, and each has its meaning.
-We will take a look at Kamon history, some famous samurai family crests and various scenes we see Kamon today.
+Its design is unique and sophisticated, and each has its meaning.
+We will take a look at Kamon’s history, some famous samurai family crests, and various scenes we see Kamon today.

 Brief History of Japanese Family Crest: Kamon

 We assume Kamon was seen since the Heian period (794-1185).

 The nobles put beautiful patterns on various goods and they enjoyed its beauty.
 Gradually, they began to create their own family crest, Kamon.

 Court nobles adopted simple and natural patterns like flowers and plants.

 People could distinguish which stuff belongs to whose family by the patterns of the crest.

 In Europe, only the privileged classes were allowed to have the crest.